KJ-black/windows-knock/readme.md

 # windows-knock

-It’s a simply port knocking server for windows which is implemented by python and [pydivert](https://github.com/ffalcinelli/pydivert).
-This project is based on https://github.com/jvinet/knock and rewritten from C to python to let it fit the windows environment.
+It’s a simple port knocking server for windows which is implemented by python and [pydivert](https://github.com/ffalcinelli/pydivert).
+This project is based on [jvinet/knock](https://github.com/jvinet/knock) and rewritten to let it fit the windows environment.

 ### Install dependencies

 ```
-pip instlall -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Usage